Vocational Pathway Awards

 What We Have Found

-In 2018, thirty percent of school leavers achieved NCEA Level 2 with a Vocational Pathway Award.
+In 2019, nineteen percent of school leavers achieved NCEA Level 2 with a Vocational Pathway Award.

 Number of school leavers who achieved a Vocational Pathway Award.